Caro Was Here

 Bossa Nova Civic Club

-It might seem silly, or a fun hobby at first sight, but bathroom bar graffiti holds a deeper meaning—rooting all the way back to the cavemans period.
-Humans are constantly chasing a sense of community and belonging and writing on bathroom bars is an unexpected way to find it—at least for New Yorkers.
+It might seem silly, or a fun hobby at first sight, but bathroom bar graffiti holds a deeper meaning—rooted all the way back to the caveman period.
+Humans are constantly chasing a sense of community and belonging, and writing on bathroom bars is an unexpected way to find it—at least for New Yorkers.